MaryamOstadsharif/RISE-iEEG/README.md

 ## Citations
-The code contained in this repository for BTsC is companion to the paper:
+The code contained in this repository for RISE-iEEG is companion to the paper:

 ```
 @InProceedings{Maryam2024,